 We are working with Higher Education Institutions (HEIs) across the UK to help create inclusive cultures; where diversity is valued, and disabled students can thrive.

 We actively promote the social model of disability, equipping HEIs with the knowledge and confidence to create study environments that proactively support all students.

-To help universities improve student retention, attainment, and well-being by creating an anticipatory environment where all students have access to effective resources and support.
+Our aim is to help HEIs improve disabled student retention, attainment, and well-being by creating an anticipatory environment where students have access to effective resources and support.

 How we help create an inclusive campus

 We use the adjacent grid to identify where there are gaps in a university’s student support offering.
 We then work with the university to develop a customised package of support based on their current needs, resources and outlook.
 From campus-wide accessibility audits and staff workshops to assistive technology consultancy and one-to-one training, our services are tailored specifically to each university and their students

 With 85% of our team self-identifying as disabled or neurodiverse, we have a unique perspective, insight and empathy when designing and delivering our services.
 Since our beginnings in 2011, we have worked directly with 25 universities and supported over 20 000 students, seeing first hand the benefits that an inclusive environment can have on student wellbeing and attainment.

 Feedback showing the benefits of our services were further highlighted in 2019 when the New Economics Foundation independently verified our social impact.
 As a social enterprise, we deliver over £9m of social value annually.
 For every £1 spend with us, we create £16 of social value, illustrating the benefits that effective support has on disabled students and indeed their futures beyond university.